• Skip to primary navigation

 • Chia seeds: you can use them in so many different recipes!)
 Grilled Turkey & Brie Sandwich, Triple Berry Chia Pudding, Ham & Swiss Sliders.

-• Banana: Peanut Butter Overnight Oats, Bananas Foster Pancakes, PB Banana Oatmeal, Overnight Oats with Yogurt, include it in a Waffle Bar.
+• Banana: Bananas Foster Pancakes, Banana Blueberry Oatmeal Muffins, Apple Banana Spinach Smoothie, Strawberry Banana Milkshake, include it in a Waffle Bar.

 Did you make this peanut butter chia pudding?
 Leave me a comment & rating to share how it turned out!